Italy Flight Delay Compensation: Claim up to €600

 Escalate after the airline rejects your claim, gives only a generic reason, or does not respond after your written complaint.

 For Italy routes, passengers commonly prepare a concise evidence pack before using the relevant Italian passenger-rights or alternative dispute route.
-The shorter deadline makes early action more important than repeated informal follow-ups.
+Keep the airline response, exact reason, final-arrival proof, and receipts in one file because the shorter deadline makes early action more important than repeated informal follow-ups.

 Related Guides